rei-colina-bots/base-bot/README.md

-# rosa
+# base-bot
-A Facebook Messenger News Feed and Social Media Assistant.
+A base template for a Facebook Messenger Bot.